Bridge Murder case: Press

 The case caught the public imagination, and was subject to press attention by the New York Journal, not for the trial itself, but for the bridge game.
 The case was a media sensation and a flashpoint in the bridge craze sweeping the nation.
 The Journal invited speculation from bridge experts, including Sidney Lenz, on the game, what hands had been played, and whether different play, or alternative hands, would have prevented the murder.
 None of the people present in the apartment at the time later recalled exactly what the hands were.
-When the case came to trial, Myrtle Bennett was defended by former U.S. Senator James A. Reed.

-Ely Culbertson, the Barnum of the bridge movement, watched the trial closely from New York.
-Culbertson used the Bennett tragedy to his advantage.
-He sold bridge and himself, telling housewives that the game was a great way to defuse the marital tensions pent-up in daily life.
-He told housewives that, at the bridge table, they could be their husbands' equal, and more.

-Culbertson wrote about the killing and trial in his new magazine, The Bridge World.
-In packed halls on the lecture circuit, he analyzed the so-called "Fatal Hand" – even as he knew the details were fabricated.
+Ely Culbertson wrote about the killing and trial in his new magazine, The Bridge World.
 In lectures, Culbertson suggested that if only the Bennetts had been playing the Culbertson System of bidding, then 36-year-old John Bennett might still have been alive.

 Life after the trial

 Only 35 years old at the time of her acquittal, Myrtle Bennett lived for another 61 years, dying at the age of 96 in Miami, Florida, in January 1992.
 She had moved into obscurity soon after the trial, her name fading from headlines.
 She never remarried, nor did she have children.
-After World War II and throughout the 1950s, she worked as executive head of housekeeping at the elegant Hotel Carlyle in New York City, living alone there in an apartment.
+After World War II and throughout the 1950s, she worked as executive head of housekeeping at the elegant Carlyle Hotel in New York City, living alone there in an apartment.
 At the Carlyle, she developed friendships with the rich and famous, including the actors Mary Pickford and her husband Buddy Rogers, and also Henry Ford II.

 The widow Bennett later traveled the world, working for a hotel chain, and played bridge until nearly the end of her life.
 In an interview with the author Gary Pomerantz, Myrtle Bennett's cousin, Carolyn Scruggs of Arkansas, said that Mrs. Bennett never spoke with her about the shooting.
 Once, though, Ms. Scruggs told Mrs. Bennett, "I sometimes think of your life –" But Myrtle Bennett interrupted, and said, "Well, my dear, it was a great tragedy and a great mistake."
 Scruggs stammered to say, "I guess I want you to know that I understand it."
 But Myrtle Bennett said, "No, my dear, you don't understand it."

 At the time of her 1992 death, Myrtle Bennett's estate was valued at more than $1 million.
 With no direct descendants, she left most of the money to family members of John Bennett, the husband she had killed more than six decades before.